brianwisti/rgb-brain-hugo/site/content/post/2016/11/still-not-dead.md

 Another one of those "no I’m not dead" posts.
 Instead of writing I’ve been *Drawing* quite a bit this year.
 The writing will resume.
 For now, enjoy a sample of my favorite sketches from the last several months.

 Meanwhile, I’m also getting my site to work with [IndieWeb](../../../card/IndieWeb.md).
 I’m not entirely sure what that means yet, but the claim of improving quality of connection between author-owned Web content appeals to me.
 I love better organization and the possibility of better connection for my stuff, so I’ve followed the steps at [IndieWebify.Me](https://indiewebify.me/) partway through level 2.
-Just need to understand *Webmention*.
+Just need to understand [Webmention](../../../card/Webmention.md).